The Marjorie Cotton Award is maintained by the ALIA Children's and Youth Services Group.

 The Children's and Youth Services Groups of today, strive to continue the work that Marjorie pioneered, we provide continuing professional development opportunities for our members and colleagues and champion the provision of library services for children, we encourage our colleagues to network and celebrate their achievements.

-Our aims in awarding the Marjorie Cotton Award at each ALIA conference are to:
+Our aims in awarding the Marjorie Cotton Award are to:

 - Promote the role and image of librarians providing library services for young people.